MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
 ## Example: Adding a custom context menu

-You can use the data provided in the Event arguments of [add_ContextMenuRequested](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2experimental6#add_contextmenurequested) (C++) or `ContextMenuRequested` (C#) to display a custom context menu with entries of your choice.
+You can use the data provided in the Event arguments of [add_ContextMenuRequested](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2experimental6#add_contextmenurequested) (C++) or `CoreWebView2.ContextMenuRequested` (C#) to display a custom context menu with entries of your choice.
 For this case, you specify `Handled` to be `true` and request a deferral.

 This deferred event should be completed at one of two possible times: